 I tried to act like I knew where I was going.
 I tried to match the walking speed of the other criminals because I’m sure they all knew where they were going.
 I walked up to several doors and stood there just looking around.
 It is impossible to look like you know what you’re doing when you walk up to four different doors without entering.
 I was afraid to open them.
 God only knows what was going on behind those doors.
 Finally, I saw a guy walk out of a door carrying a pair of pants.
 I don’t know why he was carrying a pair of pants.
 I mean, he was wearing pants.
 Anyhow, there it was.
 I struck laundry.

-(read the rest of this letter as well as the rest of this true crime story book, by clicking the link below)
+(read the rest of this letter contained in this true crime story book — below)